NadicaSm/Statistical-Analysis-and-Machine-Learning-for-EGG-based-Nausea-Detection/README.md

 17) SD1 - transverse line of the Poincaré plot
 18) SD2 - longitudinal line of the Poincaré plot
 19) SDEGG - standard deviation obtained from SD1 and SD2
-20) snrEGG - the actual SNR (Signal-to-Noise Ratio) for the instance (only tables reporting parameters for )
+20) snrEGG - the actual SNR (Signal-to-Noise Ratio) for the instance (only tables reporting parameters derived from semi-synthetic dataset contain this column)
 21) nausea_onset - binary indicator whether for analyzed datasegment nausea occured or not

+## NOTE
+For the sake of computational reproducibility each R. file contains R version and commented header with groundhog library (https://groundhogr.com/).

 ## Disclaimer
 The R code is provided without any guarantee and it is not intended for medical purposes.